ioannad/jeffrey/README.md

 # Choiceless grapher

-The Choiceless Grapher can produce any size of graph of the implication relationships between the consequences of the axiom of choice (428 in total), with an option on the style of nodes: you can either have the Howard-Rubin (HR) numbering of the forms ("numbers"), or the full LaTeX-formatted statements ("fancy").
+The Choiceless Grapher can produce any size of graph of the implication relationships between the consequences of the axiom of choice, [as found here](http://consequences.emich.edu/conseq.htm), with an option on the style of nodes: you can either have the Howard-Rubin (HR) numbering of the forms ("numbers"), or the full LaTeX-formatted statements ("fancy").
+It's online as an [app here](http://cgraph.inters.co).

 This project is inspired by and based on the **Consequences of the Axiom of Choice Project**, the encyclopedia of set theory without the axiom of choice, by *Prof. Paul Howard and Prof. Jean E. Rubin*.
 I thank Paul Howard for providing me with the original implication matrix (book1), a tex document with the form statements in LaTeX form, and permision to use these files, which can be found in the folder "Howard-Rubin-data".